pommicket/bootstrap/00/README.md

 `0x241` as the second argument.
 This tells Linux that we are writing to the file (`O_WRONLY = 0x01`), that we want to create it if it doesn't exist (`O_CREAT = 0x40`), and that we want to delete any previous contents it had (`O_TRUNC = 0x200`).
-Secondly, we're setting the third argument this time.
+Also, we're setting the third argument this time.
 It specifies the permissions our file is created with (`0o755` means user read/write/execute, group/other read/execute).
-This is not very important to the actual execution of the program, so don't worry if you don't know about UNIX permissions.
 Note that the output file's descriptor will be 4.

-Now we can start reading from the file.
-We're going to loop back to this part of the code every time we want to read a new hexadecimal number from the input file.
+Now we can start reading the input file.
+We're going to loop back to this part of the code every time we want to read a new digit pair.

 - `48 b8 03 00 00 00 00 00 00 00` `mov rax, 3`
 - `48 89 c7` `mov rdi, rax`